paul-hammant/tbd/content/game-changers/index.md

-TravisCI was the first{{< ext url="https://blog.travis-ci.com/announcing-pull-request-support" >}} CI service to automatically predict a GitHub pull-request's mergeability AND build success/failure as if they had landed in master.
+TravisCI was the first{{< ext url="https://blog.travis-ci.com/announcing-pull-request-support" >}} CI service to automatically predict a GitHub pull-request's mergeability AND build success/failure as if they had landed in main/trunk.
 Specifically:

-1. a speculative merge back to the master/trunk/mainline - only into working-copy as it is for analysis only
+1. a speculative merge back to the main/trunk/mainline - only into working-copy as it is for analysis only
 2. all the classic compile/unit-test/integration-test/functional-test steps of the regular build, in situ

 The speculative merge is discarded every time after #1 (if it can't merge) or #2 (regardless) -